It’s 1:23 pm on a cloudy Monday afternoon in New York City.

-*Note: This was the not-so-affectionate nickname we gave to our overnight sleeper bus in January to Siem Reap from Pnomh Penh.
-We learned the hard way that not only are those buses disgusting and beyond old, but there are no paved highways through the country side.
+*Note: This was the not-so-affectionate nickname we gave to our overnight sleeper bus to Siem Reap from Pnomh Penh.
+We learned the hard way that not only are those buses disgusting and beyond old, but there are no paved highways through the countryside.

 Was that night miserable?
 Of course, it was!
 But it was an adventure and a great story.